This article was last updated on: October 2018

 I used to see something like that in Thailand as well with the late King Bhumibol Adulyadej when I lived in Bangkok.
-Many people do it in Colombia too with he who shall not be not named.
+Many people do it in Colombia too with him who shall not be named.

 When Kim Il-Sung died in 1994, they declared him “Eternal President”.
-The current Colombian president did they same thing with he who shall not be named, but anyway, I digress.
+The current Colombian president did the same thing with him who shall not be named, but anyway, I digress.

 In North Korea, the majority of giant monuments (and there are many of them) have reasons like that one: